Rules

 Recipients shall get a silver name plate in the perpetual display case.

-9.6.2 WEST COAST CHALLENGE HALL OF FAME AWARD - Any member inducted to the WCC Hall
+9.6.2 WEST COAST CHALLENGE HALL OF FAME AWARD - Any member inducted to the WCC Hall of Fame must have received a total of 20 points to qualify:

 - 1 Point will be awarded for any Team Championship.